wevisdemo/thailand-election-2026/README.md

   - `/promisedeconstructed` Political party promise deconstructed
 - `/packages` Shared packages in the project
   - `/constants` Shared constants
-  - `/svelte-output-target` Plugin to build Svelte output from Stencil (No official support from Stencil, clone from a fork maintained by [Revolist](https://github.com/revolist/svelte-output-target))
   - `/tailwind` Tailwind theme and utilities configuration
   - `/ui` Cross framework UI components library based on Stencil